PointsBet Promo Code and Sportsbook Review

 During our review, we found loads of interesting bonuses available, both for users creating new accounts and ongoing bonuses for all players.

 In our opinion, this is an area where PointsBet really shines.

 PointsBet offers, bonuses, and promotions change over time but we’ll give you a rundown of what was available during our review.

 One thing to note is that generally, you can only take advantage of one of the welcome bonuses.
 This is important, as PointsBet often has multiple offers running simultaneously.

-The welcome bonus comes in the form of 4 risk free bets, one on fixed-odds betting and one on PointsBetting, each with a maximum of $500.
+The welcome bonus comes in the form of 2 risk free bets, one on fixed-odds betting and one on PointsBetting.

 Basically, if you lose the first bet you place with fixed odds you will be refunded your stake in the form of a free bet.
 The same goes for your first PointsBetting bet.
-The most you can be refunded for either is $500.
+The most you can be refunded for is $500 for fixed odds and up to $1,500 for Pointsbetting.
 It only works with single bets, and you can’t have any action on the other side of the wager at the same time.

 Other Welcome Bonuses

 PointsBet sportsbook tends to have other welcome bonuses on offer based on upcoming major events.
 For example, if you were signing up in the weeks before the Super Bowl, you can expect them to have a welcome bonus that involves free bets on the game, or money back based on a certain outcome.

 It’s nice to have options, and players can make their own mind up about which welcome bonus they like the most.